Sonnet 294

 An hour ago my soul you did deride

-Fair with the very right and weight of heaven;
+Fair with the very heft of hell and heaven;

 I am not worthy for I have deceived,